soul4rent/WAH-remixer/readme.md

 In this project, I put these in a file called "secure.py" and imported it, since I didn't want to show the world my passwords.

+# Recommended setup:

+(NOT IMPLEMENTED YET) Waluigi-Bot uses a simple CRON job to automatically run once per day.
+It runs "sudo Python3 <name of main>" via the following Crontab setup:

+> 0 0 * * *

+Translating to "every day at 0:00".
+For more information about cron commands, I recommend typing "man cron" in the terminal of a linux machine, as it goes over various important things such as setup and options.

 # Authors
 - Kyle Wadsworth (Main Author)